Meetpidev/stack_movies/README.md

 3. Note that both backend and frontend must be run at the same time.

-## To run the frontend application from Docker Hub, follow these steps:
+## To run the frontend application from Docker, follow these steps:

 1. Pull the image:
     ```